 A project does not have to be all British stone.
 It could have a nucleus of indigenous stone and then other materials complementing it.
 The various tools on the Marshalls website that help people choose and buy the materials they want are now offering more help in making those decisions.
 “We worked hard on that last year,” says Dave.

 The £165million Victoria Gate shopping and leisure destination in Leeds where Marshalls supplied 13 different Chinese granites used to create the impressive floor.

-When he took over the reins of Marshalls’ natural stone business in 2012 his aspiration was to make it a service provider, not just a product provider, even though the product range is extensive, including walling, masonry and street furniture, including hostile vehicle mitigation like the stylish Igneo seating and Giove stone planters used outside the Alhambra Theatre in Bradford.
+When he took over the reins of Marshalls’ natural stone business in 2012 Dave's aspiration was to make it a service provider, not just a product provider, even though the product range is extensive, including walling, masonry and street furniture, including hostile vehicle mitigation like the stylish Igneo seating and Giove stone planters used outside the Alhambra Theatre in Bradford.
 Marshalls also offers interior paving... with large scale applications such as shopping malls a growing part of the company’s business since it introduced a range for interiors in 2014.

 The attitude of satisfying the markets’ requirements goes back a long way.
 In the 1990s when most British stone suppliers were complaining about competition from cheap Indian and Chinese imports, Marshalls took the responsible view that it was better to take the lead and bring ethically sound materials into the UK to give specifiers and customers peace of mind against the cheap imports.

 One of the three new Pelligrini multiwire saws at Marshalls’ Cromwell stone processing centre at Southowram, West Yorkshire.

 These days Marshalls sources about 40 different stones from 12 countries (including the home nations), with China and Vietnam the major suppliers, although European stones are becoming more popular again as people take into account carbon footprints and delivery times.